Walt Disney World Resort Categories: Selecting a Resort on Walt Disney World Property

 Please note, this post may contain affiliate links.
 Visit Devine Fairytale’s Disclosure Policy for more details.

-There are SO many resorts (more than 25!).
-So, how do you go about selecting a resort on Walt Disney World property that is best for your family?
-Let’s break it down for you, and as we go, remember the story!
-A hint or indicator of it is usually in the name.
+Staying on Disney property is certainly my top recommendation for your Disney vacation.
+There are SO many resorts (more than 25!) to choose from, so how do you go about selecting a resort on Walt Disney World property that is best for your family?
+Let’s break it down!

-Value Resorts
+Walt Disney World Value Resorts

 The bulk of rooms in this category are standard and approximately 260 square feet.
 There is a basic bath setup (sink often in the open with the toilet and shower/tub in a separate room) and bedding could be two doubles, two queens, or a king.